The Hunley: Plot

 Horace L. Hunley takes his ship, the H.L.
 Hunley, out in the Charleston, South Carolina harbor and it sinks with all hands.
 As the blockade still needs to be broken, General P. G. T. Beauregard has the ship raised and puts George E. Dixon in charge.
 He starts looking for a crew and after some difficulty finally finds enough volunteers to man it.
-They practice cranking the propeller.
-The crew do not all get along with each other.
+However, the crew do not all get along with each other.

 Dixon flashes back to the Battle of Shiloh, where a gold coin given to him by his wife (who was later killed in a steamboat explosion caused by a drifting mine) deflected a bullet and saved his life.
 They take the ship down and sit on the bottom to see how long they can stay down and almost get stuck.
 The U.S. Navy is warned about the sub.
 The crew votes that if after an attack they are stuck on the bottom, they will open the valves, flooding the ship, rather than suffocate.
 They go out to attack the USS Wabash, but the attack fails.
-Following the warning the ship has draped metal chain netting over the side.
+Following the warning, the ship has draped metal chain netting over the side.
 Also the rope which was attached to the torpedo they were to release under the ship gets loose and becomes entangled in the propeller.
 It has to be cut loose while sailors on the Wabash shoot at the Hunley.
 Beauregard proposes putting the torpedo at the end of a long spar.
 The is ordered to change its position in the harbor and always be ready to steam, meaning it cannot hang metal netting over the side.
 The Hunleys second in command, Lt.
 Alexander, is ordered to Mobile, Alabama, and a young soldier who had been volunteering to join the crew is allowed to do so.

 On February 17, 1864, the CSS H. L. Hunley sails out and attacks the USS Housatonic.
 The torpedo is rammed into the side of the ship.
 It blows up and the Housatonic is the first ship ever sunk by a sub.
 A bullet from the ship breaks a window in the conning tower and wounds Dixon.
 The explosion opens the seams on the Hunley and it takes on water.
 It settles to the bottom and the crew cannot release the ballast or pump the ship.
 As agreed the crew opens the valves and the ship floods, killing the entire crew.
 General Beauregard attends a memorial service in Charleston for the Hunley and her crew, while inside the flooded submarine, Dixon sees a vision of his wife, welcoming him into the afterlife.